-- 2c.
-Means of Program Assessment & Criteria for Success: Final exams of each of the 3000-4000 level courses will be reviewed by the instructor in regard to the students' writing skill, and each exam paper will be given a point in a scale of 0 to 4.
-The class average of 2.5 point is considered satisfactory.
-Instructor will look at students' ability to present solutions or proofs in a coherent and readable manner. - 2c.
-Summary of Assessment Data Collected: The average point was 2.2 in 4-point scale. - 2c.
-Use of Results to Improve Instructional Program: We will specify some courses as "Writing Intensive Courses" that specifically address students' writing, and we will reorganize the degree plans and move some of the writing intensive courses to earlier years of the degree plans so that the students' will have more time to develop their writing skills.
-We also recommend that each mathematics instructor incorporates some writing projects in the courses, and we will create a database for such projects to facilitate exchange of ideas and information among instructors.
+2c.
+Means of Program Assessment & Criteria for Success: Final exams of each of the 3000-4000 level courses will be reviewed by the instructor with regard to students' writing skill, and each exam paper will be given a point in a scale of 0 to 4.
+The class average of 2.5 point or better is considered satisfactory.
+Instructor will look at students' ability to present solutions or proofs in a coherent and readable manner.

+2c.
+Summary of Assessment Data Collected: The average point was 2.4 in 4-point scale.

+2c.
+Use of Results to Improve Instructional Program: We will specify some courses as "Writing Intensive Courses" that specifically address students' writing, and we will reorganize the degree plans and move some of the writing intensive courses to earlier years in the degree plans so that students will have more time to develop their writing skills.
+We also recommend that each mathematics instructor incorporates some writing projects in the courses, and creates a database for such projects to facilitate exchange of ideas and information among instructors.

-Bachelor of Arts with a major in Mathematics with Grades 8th -12th Certification (BA) Instructional Degree Program
+Bachelor of Arts with a major in Mathematics (BA) Instructional Degree Program